The world's GREATEST desserts – how many British favourites made the list?

 asife/Shutterstock

-As with many famous dishes, the exact origin of the brownie is hotly disputed; one of the most widely held stories is that it was invented at The Palmer House Hotel in Chicago, Illinois, for the Columbian Exposition World’s Fair in 1893.
-Since then, it's become staple of dessert menus and cake shops worldwide.
-Whether served cool on its own, warm with a scoop of vanilla ice cream or broken up as a part of a sundae, brownies are a treat we can't get enough of.
+As with many famous dishes, the exact origin of the brownie is hotly disputed; one of the most widely held theories is that it was invented at The Palmer House Hotel in Chicago, Illinois, for the Columbian Exposition World’s Fair in 1893.
+Since then, it's become a staple of dessert menus and cake shops worldwide.
+Whether served cool on their own, warm with a scoop of vanilla ice cream or broken up as a part of a sundae, brownies are a treat we can't get enough of.

 19. Rote grütze, Germany